Missouri Solar Incentives

 A woman walks into a solar store and asks, “What Missouri solar incentives are available for me?”
 The solar saleswoman answers, “It all depends.”

 This conversation happens all the time at StraightUp Solar.
-There are several financial incentives offered by the federal government, state government, and local utilities.
+There are some financial incentives offered by the federal government and local utilities.
 In Missouri, the value of these solar incentives depends on where you live and your utility.
 When the federal and local tax credits and rebates are combined, the cost of an array can drop by nearly 30%.

 Across all of Missouri, PV solar installation purchases are eligible for the Federal Investment Tax Credit, set at 26% of all the costs associated with the design and installation of the array.
 This credit is a dollar for dollar reduction in your federal tax liability; however, it is not a refundable tax credit.
 The remaining solar tax credit value can be rolled over into the following tax year.
 The investment tax credit is attractive to individuals and businesses with tax liability.
 Educational institutions, non-profit organizations, and governmental entities can not take advantage of this incentive.